 These applications have created a glamorous world for you to drown in whenever you feel a tiny bit of boredom.
 And even if you don’t go back to them, their constant notifications will eventually force you into opening the app again.

-Do this: Take a count of how many times you reopen the same app or how much time you spend every time you open said app.
+Do this: Take a count of how many times you reopen the same app.
+Or alternatively, how much time you spend every time you open that app.
 Turn off push notifications the next day and see if there are any changes in your usage.

 Use An App

 Yes, it sounds contradictory.
 Isn’t the point of a digital detox to stop using your apps?

 But the truth is, apps can be useful for both understanding your tech habits and enforcing your tech-free time.

 For example, did you know that Apple and Android devices have built-in software for tracking your usage?
 Apple’s Screen Time app and Android’s Digital Wellbeing feature tell you statistics like how many times you unlock your phone, which apps you use the most, and how much screen time you average daily.
 This can be helpful for getting a handle on your usage habits and better understanding how you can successfully cut down on your device use.